karpathy/llama2.c/README.md

 ### Summary of the Changes

-The performance hotspot in this instance is the `matmul` routine.
+The performance hotspot in this code is the `matmul` routine.
 It dominates 85% of the C runtime.
 That's great, because GPU's excel at accelerating matrix multiplication.

-Looking at the code, the `matmul` is located in the `forward` routine which loops over the transformer algorithm in layers.
+The `matmul` is located in the `forward` routine which loops over the transformer algorithm in layers.
 Each step uses data from either the TransformerWeights or RunState structures and most steps seem likely to accelerate on the GPU.
 Focusing here seemed like it should give us a speedup.

-To port to CUDA, we first allocate memory on the GPU via `CudaMalloc` for the individual tensors in the TransformerWeights and RunState structures.
+To port to CUDA, we first allocate memory on the GPU via `cudaMalloc` for the individual tensors in the TransformerWeights and RunState structures.
 Next, we take the steps in the `forward` routine and extract functions for all the steps in order to convert each step to a CUDA kernel.
-Finally, we `CudaMemcpy` the `logits` data back to the CPU for next-token processing.
+Finally, we `cudaMemcpy` the `logits` data back to the CPU for next-token processing.

 My goal was to make it easy to compare the C and CUDA, so I extracted each function and wrapped it with a `USE_CUDA` define to allow easy comparison of each routine from C to CUDA.
 I also tried to make it easy to `diff` the whole file to allow keeping up with changes to the main `run.c` code.
-To this end, I also did not change the GPU `float` data to `half` as the `ankan-ban/llama2.cu` code did.
+To this end, I kept the GPU data as `float`.

 I used `cuBLAS` to leverage that library's expertise for the SGEMV function.
 It adds some startup time overhead via `cublasCreate`, so I'm waffling on keeping that code at the moment.
-Might go back to the
+Might go back to the previous `matmul` kernel code from `ankan-ban`.

 In the rest of the code, I tried to keep it mostly untouched.
-But, since `nvcc` is a C++ compiler, there were a few times that I had to cast pointers in order to avoid errors.
-I also got the Windows build working and found one bit of C-syntax that made `cl.exe` unhappy.
+But, since `nvcc` is a C++ compiler, there were a few times that we had to cast values in order to avoid errors.
+To get the Windows build working, I worked around one bit of C-syntax that made `cl.exe` unhappy.

-### To Do

-* keep up-to-date with llama.c repo...seems like this is going to iterate for a bit longer
-* see if there is a straightforward way to transfer weights 'just in time' to the GPU so we could run a models that can be mmap-ed, but not fit into GPU memory.
-Looks like HMM would be a great feature to leverage for this.

 ## llama2.c